English, MA

 The MA in English Program offers all candidates the opportunity to grow intellectually and creatively through the advanced study of language, literature, and writing.
 The program offers a variety of opportunities designed to:

-• further students’ understanding of writing, composition theory, linguistics, literature, and literary theory;
+• further students’ understanding of academic fields pertaining to writing, composition theory, language, applied linguistics, literature, and literary and cultural theory

-• provide students with the background and skills needed to pursue terminal degrees in English or American Studies.
+• provide students with the background and skills needed to pursue terminal degrees in fields such as English, American Studies, Cultural Studies, Technical Communication, Composition and Rhetoric, and more

-The English MA faculty is committed to an integrated understanding of English as a field of study.
+The faculty is committed to an integrated understanding of English as a field of study.

 Program Modality